 Teri Leigh Teed

 I was born in Columbia, South Carolina, the Deep South, and have always enjoyed creating art.
-As a child, art came naturally to me through drawing, painting, writing poems and stories, needlework and dance.
+As a child, art came naturally to me through drawing, painting, writing poems and stories, needlework, singing and dance.
 And living in a state blessed with an abundance of natural beauty instilled in me a love of nature and animals.

 After graduating from college and spending almost twenty years working in the corporate arena, I needed a change.
 Somehow during that time I felt I had lost touch with that creative side of myself.
 So I sat down and wrote a list of things I enjoyed and what I’d really like to do.
 I’d always loved history, antiques and art, so I applied to Sotheby’s in London and was accepted.